 Age: 17 (22/02/1997)

 Situation: Born in Bisan, just outside the Green Line the young striker moved to Schalke from Borussia Mönchengladbach and has since moved from their U17 squad into

 Situation: A young striker who has steadily climbed up the ranks at Freiburg and now playing for their second team in the German Fourth Tier.
 Uncapped for Germany, he is a player that should be called up for the Olympic team in the future.

 Capped: Yes (Chile Youth Teams)

 Situation: Pinto is Palestinian through his maternal grandfather and interestingly enough all of his siblings have Arabic names.
 Yashir has been capped over 30 times for Chile at U18, U19, and U20 levels and has 17 goals to his name internationally.
-Once lauded as the next great Chilean prospect he has not quite settled into the senior team at Colo-Colo and has been sent out on loan in order to gain experience.
-He has four goals and two assists over 23 appearances for NASL side FC Edmonton this season.
-At 21 he has every chance of getting called up for Chile one day but will need to establish himself at a club first.
+Once lauded as the next great Chilean prospect he he never quite settled into the senior team at Colo-Colo and now plays for recently promoted Barnechea.
+At 23 he has every chance of getting called up for Chile one day but will need to establish himself at a club first.

 Amed Pinto Islame

 Situation: A lot of talk on the amongst Palestinian football fans has centered around Yashir, yet his uncapped brother Amed, has gone unnoticed.
 Amed has been with a couple of clubs in his career but has steadily worked his way up to Primera B club Ñublense.
 He has proved to be an important player for Los Rojos and its hard not to like a player of such resilience and toughness (he recently played in a game with a fractured nasal cavity).